wilbrodn/IoTWatsonTrainingandPredictionApp/README.md

 4. This will create below three IBM Cloud service instances for you to start with IoT stuff:
 	* Node-Red JS sdk
 	* IoT Platform service
-	* Cloudant NoSQL DB service
+	* Cloudant NoSQL DB service. <br/>
 		Your newly created app instance will look like below:
 		<img src="src/extresources/images/Snip20180202_15.png" allign="center"/>
 5. get the credentials for below services, we will be updating them in a ".properties" file in few further steps:
 	a.
 Speech to Text
 	b.
 Text to Speech
 	c.
 Visual Recognition
 	d.
-IoT (created in previus step)
+IoT (created in previous step)
 	e.
 Cloudant NoSQL(created in previus step)

-   			You can mannually add your precreated Watson services as shown below by clicking to "Connections" in left menu panel.
+Note: You can mannually add your precreated Watson services as shown below by clicking to "Connections" in left menu panel.
 <img src="src/extresources/images/Snip20180207_35.png" allign="center"/>

 Before you begin: